 Internal policies or procedures should set out conditions under which loans of material from outside the Institution received by staff or associates of the institution can be accepted in the context of ABS.
-Staff should not utilise such genetic resources30 if the original permit conditions of the material are unclear, in which case clarity from the source should be sought.
+Staff should not utilise such genetic resources32 if the original permit conditions of the material are unclear, in which case clarity from the source should be sought.
 This will reduce the risk of breach of terms under which genetic resources were accessed if appropriate documentation is not transferred with the material, or of utilising genetic resources if they were illegally collected.

-Two additional scenarios regard (I) material brought in by guest scientists for examination in the Institution including through research falling within scope of the EU Regulation, and (II) material sent in for sequencing from users not associated with the Institution, where the Institution is acting purely for others31 or as a collaboration partner offering established analytic pipelines.
+Two additional scenarios regard (I) material brought in by guest scientists for examination in the Institution including through research falling within scope of the UK ABS legislation, and (II) material sent in for sequencing from users not associated with the Institution, where the Institution is acting purely for others33 or as a collaboration partner offering established analytic pipelines.
 In neither of these cases does the material pass under the ownership of the Institution.
 While the broad solution is the same for each, they can be considered separately:

-I. Visiting scientist bringing material for examination.
-If the material is to be utilised within the scope of the EU Regulation or other appropriate legislation32 there should in all cases be a formal agreement between the visitor and the host Institution setting out (i) who has the responsibility to ensure that due diligence has been done in regard to the material being utilised; (ii) who has responsibility to submit a due diligence declaration, if required.
+- I. Visiting scientist bringing material for examination.
+If the material is to be utilised within the scope of the UK ABS legislation there should in all cases be a formal agreement between the visitor and the host Institution setting out (i) who has the responsibility to ensure that due diligence has been done in regard to the material being utilised; (ii) who has responsibility to submit a due diligence declaration, if required.
 It should also specify what is to happen to any material left by the visitor (see 1.4 below).
-This
+This should be set out in a written agreement34 or covered in MoUs between the hosting and home Institution of the guest researcher as discussed in Section 3.3. below. - a.
+If the utilisation is part of a collaborative project involving the Institution, the host Institution should ensure that due diligence is carried out, i.e. by delegating this responsibility to an individual staff member hosting collaborators, or through a written agreement23 with external collaborators that obliges them to meet all developed by the Legislations and Regulations Group and amended by UK CETAF members